artitj/GCDProject/README.md

 This includes 2 R source files:

 * run_analysis.R - creates the tidy dataset (tidyOutput.txt)
-* makeCodebook.R - creates the CodeBook.md file
+* makeCodebook.R - creates the CodeBook.md file from codebookHead.md and the
+tidy dataset (should be run after run_analysis.R)

-There are two Markdown documents:
+There are three Markdown documents:

 * README.md - this file
 * CodeBook.md - the code book for the output file tidyOutput.txt
+* codebookHead.md - a Markdown document that contains the header of the Codebook.md

+Finally, there is the output tidy dataset:

+* tidyOutput.txt

 ## Data analysis
 The *run_analysis.R* script does all the data analysis.
 This assumes a directory "UCI HAR Dataset" exists in the working directory with the contents of